zgsm-ai/manual/docs/deployment/introduction.md

 ### 3. Prepare Backend Service Images

-CoStrict backend images are mainly stored in the docker hub image repository docker.io/zgsm.
+CoStrict backend images are mainly stored in the `docker hub` image repository `docker.io/zgsm`.

 Before deployment, you need to ensure that the images required for backend deployment can be pulled from the image repository normally.

-The images required by CoStrict backend can be found in the scripts/newest-images.list file for a complete list.
+The images required by CoStrict backend can be found in the `scripts/newest-images.list` file for a complete list.

-You can get this list file from the cloud with the following command.
+**If the `scripts/newest-images.list` file does not exist**, you can get this list file from the cloud with the following command.

 ```bash
 bash scripts/get-images-list.sh -o scripts